wsor4035/devwiki/content/Engine/NMPR.md

-# luanti NMPR
+# Luanti NMPR
-The luanti engine is built on a small core, that was the original network multiplayer release of luanti (let's call it NMPR; the 2010-10-24 version).
+The Luanti engine is built on a small core, that was the original network multiplayer release of luanti (let's call it NMPR; the 2010-10-24 version).
 As the current code still largely bases on the NMPR, it is useful to look at how it works for getting a basic understanding of the engine.

 Being around 10000 lines of code, it contains: